Road safety education

 Children must normally use a child car seat until they are 135cm tall or 12 years of age, whichever comes first.
 It must be fitted correctly and appropriate for their height and weight.

-Guidance on choosing, fitting and using child car seats, can be found on Childcarseats.org.uk.
+Guidance on choosing, buying and fitting child car seats, can be found on www.goodeggcarsafety.com

 Free resources